c-mccune/HugoWebsiteProject/README.md

 1. Create a new repository on GitHub.
 2. Follow the instructions to push your local repository to GitHub.
 3. In your repository settings on GitHub, go to `Pages` and make sure the source is set to `Deploy from a branch` and the branch is `gh-pages`.
+Note: The deployment is handled automatically by the GitHub Actions workflow.